Classification of tight contact structures on small Seifert fibered L-spaces: Convex surface theory, overtwistedness, and isotopies

-\begin{prop}[Isotopy conditions] The following pairs of matrices give isotopic contact structures, provided all coefficients are in the range $n_j^i\in[0,a_j^i-2], n_0^i\in[0,a_0^i-1]$, and the further basic slice decompositions are the same.
-(Matrices on the left correspond to the structures given by Figure \ref{fig:given}.) {
+\begin{prop}[Isotopy conditions] The following pairs of matrices give isotopic contact structures, provided all coefficients are in the range $n_j^i\in[0,a_j^i-2], n_0^i\in[0,a_0^i-1]$, and the further basic slice decompositions ($\ast$-parts) are the same. \begin{enumerate}[leftmargin=0.7cm, label=I\arabic*.] \item On $(q^i | q^l | q^3)$ for $(i,l)\in\{(1,2),(2,1)\}$: